 David Wilcox, senior fellow since January 2021, joined the Peterson Institute for International Economics as a nonresident senior fellow in August 2019.
 His current research focuses on the US macroeconomy, monetary policy, and diversity and inclusion, especially in the economics profession.
+He also is director of US economic research at Bloomberg Economics.

 He also served as assistant secretary for economic policy at the Treasury Department from 1997 to 2001, and as a senior economist at the Council of Economic Advisers from 1994 to 1995.